services

 - Liget for a low-overhead nuget server.

-- redis as a non-critical key-value store.
+- Valkey as a key-value store for non-critical data.
 It's proven to be most useful for quickly iterating upon object schema, when sharing information between processes.
+Previously, I used Redis.

 File Sharing (P2P)